bramdanneels/IntroOmicsPract/Practicals/03_GenomeAssembly.md

 The first one, [SPAdes](https://github.com/ablab/spades), is one of the most popular genome assemblers for small genomes (viral, bacterial, yeast).
 It is also very popular for doing metagenome assembly (see practical 6).

 We will run SPAdes in two different modes: the "isolate" and the "careful" mode.
-Remember to switch back to the assembly environment first: `mamba deactivate && mamba activate Assembly`).
+Remember to switch back to the assembly environment first: `conda deactivate && conda activate Assembly`).
 > The `&&` in the above command tells the command line "Do the first command (deactivate), and if that succeeds, run the second command (activate).

 ```